Osteoarthritis and Injury

 How an Injury Can Lead to OA

-According to the Cleveland Clinic, post-traumatic arthritis can be caused by an injury from "sports, a vehicle accident, a fall, a military injury, or any other source of physical trauma."
+According to the Cleveland Clinic, post-traumatic arthritis can be caused by an injury from playing a sport, a vehicle crash or any sort of physical trauma or strain.

 - An injury causes the injured joint to become unstable.